BirchKwok/lynsedb/README.md

-    Convergence remote server at http://localhost:7637 does not exist.
+    LynseDB remote server at http://localhost:7637 does not exist.